arblane/first-plus-Firebot-Setup/README.md

 ## Customization
 + Currency - Use your bot currency
-+ Bonus Awards for each tier - Custom counters control the bonus amount award
++ Bonus Awards for each tier - Custom counters control the bonus amount award.
++ You can disable the second and third commands and retain all the functionality of the first command.

 ## Other information
-+ User history stored via MetaData - Currently used to show how many times the user claimed a particular tier when claiming it
++ User history stored via MetaData - Currently used to show how many times the user claimed a particular tier when claiming it.

 ## Upcoming improvements/changes
-+ Add a multiplier for extra bonus awards based on the number of times a tier was claimed
++ Add a multiplier for extra bonus awards based on the number of times a tier was claimed.

 # Credits
-Modeled after a setup posted by Runesun
+Modeled after a setup posted by Runesun.